Daniel F. Dickinson, In Brief

-Daniel Dickinson has been using and exploring computer and electronic technologies for over three decades1.
+Daniel Dickinson (he/him) has been using and exploring computer and electronic technologies for over three decades1.
 He is proficient with various flavours of Linux (including different flavours of desktop, server, and embedded systems) as well as modern Windows.

 Daniel also enjoys sharing his knowledge with others.
 This included participating as a critical member of a team of volunteers to provide a successful programme for kids 8-12 (eight to twelve) called Bots and Bytes , for the Midland Public Library .
 In the same vein, Daniel volunteers with the Gateway Centre for Learning in Midland, Ontario .